mesosphere/dcos-docs-site/pages/services/edge-lb/1.0/cli-reference/dcos-edgelb-update/index.md

 ---

 # Description
-Uploads a new pool configuration file to the Edge-LB apiserver, updating the running pool of load balancers.
+The `dcos edgelb update` command uploads a new pool configuration file to the Edge-LB `apiserver`, updating the running pool of load balancers.

 # Usage